 The next step is the determination of whether the Parties criteria are appropriate tools.
 If only by contrast to Arbitrator Benn's lists they are not.
 While redundant forms of statistics are not necessarily appreciated there should at least be some consideration of the Employer's operation in comparison with other communities which can be in the form of the size of the department/workforce and revenue.
 Nothing in the evidence shows comparison of Shelby County on these measures although the revenue and department size of Shelby County itself are on the record.
 A near substitute offered is the Employer's description of the department's activities relative to Lake Shelbyville as being similar to Moultrie County.
-To some extent that is more valuable than simply the size of the department is a criteria that should be considered on the front end of the comparison.
+To some extent that is more valuable than simply the size of the department.
+I disagree in part with Arbitrator Benn that the size of the department is a criteria that should be considered on the front end of the comparison.
 It is rather an elimination criteria for communities where it provides some sort of an explanation for outsized or diminished capabilities.
 In other words the tolerance on size can easily be within 100%+/-unless there is reason why not.